Introduction to Patterns of Power

 ● The most significant aspect of ungoverned power is the use of military force (and this work discusses why it rarely solves problems).

 Many complex topics can be analysed in more than one dimension of power.
-Just looking at the above list offers two examples: taxation and environmental challenges.
+Just looking at the above list offers two examples of offering different angles on the same subject: taxation and environmental challenges.
 Both clearly affect the economy, and they are also politically contentious issues.
-The relevant sections are cross-referenced to each other, with live hyperlinks for readers of electronic versions of the book or those who are reading it online.
+The relevant sections of multi-dimensional topics are cross-referenced to each other, with live hyperlinks for readers of electronic versions of the book or those who are reading it online.

 Major events are commented on in blog posts on the website.
 These posts are often linked to book sections.
 They are stored in categories, and they can be retrieved in that way from the website homepage.
 They are also tagged with recognisable keywords.
 From the current edition onwards, hyperlinks are made from both the books and the index to these categories and tags.
 For example:

 Ukraine is listed as a sub-category of Conflicts.
 The earliest post on the subject was on 5 March 2014, drawing attention to the risks associated with antagonising Russia.
-More recent posts on Ukraine refer to political stances taken by politicians in the West, as support for it has become a political issue.
+The post on Russia’s invasion of Ukraine analysed the consequences of ignoring political realities.
+More recent posts on the conflict refer to political stances taken by politicians in the West.
 The tag Russia retrieves additional posts on other conflicts and geopolitical issues in which that country is involved.

 This introduction to Patterns of Power is followed by a description of the structures of the remaining chapters of the book, but some readers might prefer to move directly to the next chapter – on assessment criteria.